 In keeping with our mission, we strive to make the grant application process simple and learn what we can through direct communication with our grantees.
-We value everyone's time involved, so we ask if you have questions about whether your organization qualifies for a Brindle grant or if you wish to discuss specific ideas, please contact Kim Straus, Foundation Manager, via email email@example.com with questions or to request a brief phone call.
+We value everyone's time, so we ask if you have questions about whether your organization qualifies for a Brindle grant or if you wish to discuss specific ideas, please contact Karen Rowell, Interim Foundation Manager via email@example.com with questions or to request a brief phone call.

 The following are our key funding guidelines:

-- Proposals are accepted in response to specific Requests for Proposals and via an online system (the Login portion of this website).
+- Proposals are accepted in response to specific Requests for Proposals and via our online portal (the login portion of this website).

-- At this time, our funding is focused predominantly in New Mexico around our Early Opportunities Initiative.
+- At this time, our funding is focused predominantly on our Early Opportunities Initiative in New Mexico.